 You’re feeling sad, nothing makes sense.
 It’s a challenge to eat or sleep.
 Sometimes, you just want to stop feeling and thinking altogether.

-Where in the middle of all this madness could you find time to serve the Lord?
+In the middle of all this madness, where could you find time to serve the Lord?
 “Lord, can’t I just catch a break from serving and honoring you, because _____?

 Shift.
 Look Away.
 Try a Different Perspective.

 One of the first things we have to do if we’re going to serve and honor God during a period of heartbreak is to shift the attention from ourselves to something that shows us ourselves.
 Huh?
 Keep reading…

 Remember when Jesus Himself recommended this strategy for worry: “Look [away from yourself; consider] at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?”
 (Matthew 6:26)

 Team, what this implies is – a focus on our problem distorts the truth of our reality.
 Yes, you may have needs, but you are more valuable than the birds who toil for nothing.
 God will likewise take care of you!

 And, what about the countless testimonies of the disciples or ancient Christians – were they familiar with sadness, heartache, and suffering?